Sikorsky S-42: Notable accidents and incidents

 On April 11, 1936, a Pan Am S-42 crashed on takeoff from Port of Spain, Trinidad & Tobago, killing three of 25 on board.
 The pilot swerved to avoid a fishing boat that was in his path but one pontoon struck the boat and the aircraft overturned.

 On January 11, 1938, Pan Am Flight 1, an S-42B named Samoan Clipper (formerly Pan American Clipper II), exploded near Pago Pago, American Samoa.
 The flying boat developed an engine problem shortly after takeoff.
 The pilot elected to dump fuel before making an emergency landing, but the aircraft exploded while fuel dumping was in progress.
 All seven crew members (including famous aviator Captain Ed Musick), died in the crash.

 On October 3, 1941, Pam Am Flight 203, an S-42A named Dominican Clipper, crashed on landing in the harbour at San Juan, Puerto Rico, killing two of 27 on board.
 After the approach to San Juan, the aircraft hit the water in a nose-low attitude while moving sideways; after the first contact the aircraft swerved violently to the right and broke apart.

 On December 8, 1941, a Pan Am S-42B named Hong Kong Clipper II (formerly Bermuda Clipper and Alaska Clipper) was destroyed on the water at Kai Tak Airport, Hong Kong, during a Japanese bombing raid.

-On July 27, 1943, a Pan Am S-42B named Bermuda Clipper (formerly Pan American Clipper III) caught fire and burned while docked at Manaus; there was no one on board.
+On July 27, 1943, while docked at Manaus in Brazil a Pan Am S-42B named Bermuda Clipper (formerly Pan American Clipper III) developed an engine fire in response to which a flight engineer pulled the gas dump valve control instead of the fire extinguisher control.
+The expulsion of fuel spread the fire and the resulting inferno destroyed the aircraft.
+No one was killed or injured.

 On August 8, 1944, Pan Am Flight 218, an S-42 named Hong Kong Clipper (formerly West Indies Clipper and Pan Am Clipper I) on a return trip from San Juan to Miami with intermediate stops at Port-au-Prince and Antilla, Cuba, crashed shortly after taking off from Antilla.
 After striking, bow first, the flying boat left the water in a slightly nose-high attitude, then returned, and by the third time, stalled.
 There were 17 fatalities (all passengers) out of the 26 passengers and five crew.